Skip to content

-Monetary policy is the process by which monetary authority of a country (RBI) monitor the supply of money in the economy.
+- Monetary policy is the process by which monetary authority of a country (RBI) maitain the supply of money in the economy.

-Monetary Policy Objectives
+Monetary Policy Objectives of RBI

-Controlled Expansion Of Bank Credit
+Controlled Expansion of Bank Credit

-One of the important functions of RBI is the controlled expansion of bank credit and money supply in the economy
+- One of the important functions of RBI is the controlled expansion of bank credit and money supply in the economy

 Promotion of Fixed Investment

-The aim here is to increase the productivity of investment by restraining non-essential fixed investment.
+- The aim here is to increase the productivity of investment by restraining non-essential fixed investment.

 Restriction of Inventories and stocks

-main objective of this policy is to avoid over-stocking and idle money in the organization.
+- main objective of this policy is to avoid over-stocking and idle money in the organization.

 To Promote Efficiency

-To increase the efficiency in the financial system
+- To increase the efficiency in the financial system

-Tries to incorporate structural changes such as deregulating interest rates, ease operational constraints in the credit delivery system etc.
+- Tries to incorporate structural changes such as deregulating interest rates, ease operational constraints in the credit delivery system etc.

 Reducing the Rigidity

-It encourages more competitive environment and diversification.
+- It encourages more competitive environment and diversification.

-It maintains its control over financial system wherever necessary to maintain the discipline
+- It maintains its control over financial system wherever necessary to maintain the discipline

 Monetary Policy Committee